chanced/esquire/README.md

 ## Todo

-Testing is incredibly light to non-existent right now.
+Testing is incredibly sparse at the moment.
 I'm merely using this list to keep track of which structures are theoretically complete.
-It does not indicate the doneness of the items as testing is undoubtly insufficient.
+It does not indicate the doneness of the items as testing is undoubtly lacking.

 ### [Field Mappings](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/mapping-types.html)